Justaus3r/Xile/README.md

 #### Upcoming update
 --?
 ### Windows installation
-Download the setup from link above and execute it.after installing the setup,be sure to add the directory present in Program Files named bin to [PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
+Download the setup from link above and execute it.after installing the setup,be sure to add the directory present in Program Files(or where you have installed Penta) named bin to [PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
 ### Linux installation
 Download the zip file from link above and follow following steps
 - Unzip and file and cd to the directory.